Geomatics, Post-Baccalaureate Certificate

 Global reference systems.
 Use of satellite for navigation and positioning systems.
 History and review of satellite positioning systems.
 Measurement techniques using GPS.
 Point, differential, and kinetic positioning techniques.
 Error sources in satellite positioning.
 Future trends in satellite positioning technology.
 Fall.

-Land ownership recording systems used in Texas and U.S. Investigation and research for artificial and natural boundaries.
-Title searches at the county courthouse, title plants, and other sources for cadastral research.
+This course provides a comprehensive overview of the historical evolution of land ownership and the development of cadastral systems.
+This includes land ownership recording systems used in Texas and throughout the U.S. Investigation and research for artificial and natural boundaries.
+Online resources for title searches, i.e., county courthouse, title plants, and other sources for cadastral research.
 Riparian and littoral boundaries.
 Boundary marking and preparation of cadastral plans.
 Metes and bounds descriptions.
-Writing field notes.
 Urban and rural cadastral issues.
 Use of coordinate systems in cadastral mapping.
-Fall.

 Prerequisite: GISC 3412.